JadenRuan/COMPSCI326_Group_Project/README.md

 - Name: Gianna Leidich
 - Role: Notetaker
 - The three issues I plan to work on:

+- Name: Advaya Venbakkam
+- Role: Timekeeper
+- The three issues I plan to work on: